-Authority figures have wide influence in their field, sometimes using it to bring order to otherwise-chaotic situations.
-The Bible is held by most churches to be the sole authority for most matters of faith and Christian living.
-Christians can argue, but they turn to the Authority to make their case.
-Christians in developed countries are becoming ever more restless with the idea of an 'authority'.
-They fear any 'authority over' them, religious or otherwise.
-But the Bible is firstly an 'authority to' or 'authority for'; it has a purpose for which it and it alone is well suited.
-Also, there is One who is 'authority over' us (unless we are foolish and egotistical enough to think of ourselves as if we are God), and this One communicates to us firstly through the Bible.
-The Bible is authoritative because of the One who stands behind it - the Author of all.
+But the Bible is not that.
+It is not a rule book.
+Its authors did not have many of our own questions of today in mind when they wrote it, and even where the questions were the same, the situation and the effect were at least somewhat different.
+They were faithfully dealing with the world as it was then, and that leads us as we faithfully deal with the world as it is now.
+The Bible is firstly an 'authority to' or 'authority for' rather than an 'authority over'; it has a purpose for which it and it alone is well suited.
+Also, there's One who is 'authority over' us (unless we are foolish and egotistical enough to think of ourselves as if we are God), and this One communicates to us firstly through the Bible.
+It is authoritative because of the One who stands behind it and its authors - the Author of all, the only true authority.
 And it is authoritative because of the report it makes, the story it tells, the truth it shares, about a loving God's dealings with our wayward species, especially about Jesus the Christ.
-And the God of the Bible, through the gospel message in the Bible, gives us the 'authority to' live freely in a manner fitting to God's purposes.
+God is re-making and redeeming this created world, through God's own love, intent, and deep involvement.
+The Spirit, through Scripture, tells this story and shows how God literally fleshes out what that means, by working among us and through us.
+The God of the Bible, through the gospel message in the Bible, gives us the 'authority to' live freely in a manner fitting to God's purposes.

 Norm [Latin norma (a carpenter's square); < assumed Indo-European gnō-.
-Akin to 'know', 'gnosis'] A 'norm' is something by which other things are measured and judged.
+Akin to 'know', 'gnosis'] An adjective for a norm's effect is the word 'normative'.
+Definition: A 'norm' is something by which other things are measured and judged.
 When building something, a norm is used to make sure that the joints are at the proper angle, so the structure holds up.
-When the Bible is called the 'norm', it means that the structure of what we think, teach, and do must measure up to the standards of Scripture.
+When the Bible is called the 'norm', it means that the structure of what we think, teach, and do are to measure up to the standards of Scripture.
 A norm helps stop us from getting carried away with ourselves and our supposed new-found wisdom.
+Norms have the practical effect of being something even a novice can at least start to follow, expanding on it as their wisdom grows.
 Many theological traditions speak in terms of the 'norming norm' or 'norm within the norm': the Gospel message of God's forgiving love in Jesus Christ.
 This means that all the rest of the Bible is measured according to (or is 'normed' by) Christ and the Gospel message.
 The Bible is the norm because of who stands behind it and whose story it tells.
 This puts the main focus where it belongs -- Christ, not Moses or David or Paul or John, or even the Bible itself.
-A word like it is 'basis' (a basic foundational principle; an underlying state of affairs).

-unique and unusual, even though it takes place in the rough-and-tumble world we live in.
+The term 'normal' originally meant 'according to the measure', or 'fitting the established pattern'.
+But in typical daily talk, it means 'average', 'typical', 'usual', 'everyday', and 'common'....(yawn)....
+The Bible is not 'normal' in this sense.
+It's quite unique and unusual, even though it takes place in the rough-and-tumble world we live in.
 What it tells us is in many ways different than what we take in from our 'normal' world.
 The world and the Bible operate under different norms, and it is the world that's askew. back to word list

 You can also check out how the dictionary defines 'norm'.